The word "church" in our Bibles has alarming roots. Why did the translators use it?

 This has a richer, more personal meaning than does the use and understanding of the word "church" today.
 Are we like Samson when Jesus edifies and empowers us?

-Building a "church" or rather "people assembled to govern" is Jesus' work; ours is to promote the kingdom, God's kingdom, not our little local versions.
+Jesus ' work was building a "church" or rather "people assembled to govern;" ours is to promote the kingdom, God's kingdom, not our little local versions.

 It's about people, not institutions!